Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Constructing the Hadron-Quark Phase Transition in Hybrid Star Matter

+However, if we look at the $p\,$--$\mu_{B}$--$\mu_{e}$ space in Fig.~\ref{fig:HadronQuarkSurface} more carefully, the Maxwell construction corresponds to a sudden jump from the charge neutral line of hadron phase to the charge neutral line of quark phase, {\it i.e.}, the electron chemical potentials of the two phases are not the same at $\mu_{B,0}^{}$ and the phase transition condition (equal pressure and equal chemical potential) is actually not satisfied.

+In order for the phase transition condition to be satisfied, the phase should evolve along the cross line of the hadron and quark surfaces in Fig.~\ref{fig:HadronQuarkSurface}, which is projected as the red dotted line in Fig.~\ref{fig:p_muB}.
+This red dotted line then describes the mixed phase where hadron matter and quark matter coexist.
+We notice that this mixed phase is exactly the same as we get from usual Gibbs construction, except that instead of the whole hadron and quark surfaces, only the points on the cross line are included.
+The usual equation for Gibbs construction reads:

+where $n_{c}^{H}$, $n_{c}^{Q}$ is the charge density for hadron matter, quark matter, respectively. $\chi$ is the quark volume fraction to be determined.
+Then, the energy density of the mixed phase is:

+Both Maxwell and Gibbs constructions have been widely used and succeeded in constructing hybrid stars which satisfy astronomical constraints (see, e.g., Refs.~\cite{Glendenning:2000,Oertel:2016bki,Wei:2018mxy,Husain:2020nbb,Miyatsu:2015kwa,Han:2019bub} and many others).
+However, there are cases where they are not adaptable.
+For example, in Fig.~\ref{fig:p_muB}, the gray dashed line corresponds to the hadron matter with the inclusion of hyperons, and it does not intersect with the quark line in the cases $\mu_{B}^{} \lesssim 1.6\,$GeV.
+A naive speculation by eye seems to suggest that there will be a cross point at larger chemical potential, but the hadron model, such as the RMF, will break down at such a large density and there will be no physical solution to the equations.

+This problem should not be regarded as a flaw of the construction, but instead is due to the inappropriate application.
+One knows well that hadron models are calibrated by experiment at low density, and are unreliable at high densities.
+Similarly, the quark models should only be adopted in high density region, and approach the asymptotic freedom with the increasing of the density, they should then not be implemented at low densities.
+At intermediate density where the phase transition takes place, both hadron model and quark approach lose their accuracy.
+Therefore, even if the $p(\mu_{B}^{})$ curve of the two phases do not intersect, it does not mean that the phase transition will be prohibited.

-In the spirit of 3-window construction, we can get the EoS of the matter in the middle density region by interpolating the results of the hadron model and the quark model.
-There have been methods to interpolate the $p_{H}^{}(\mu_{B})$ and the $p_{Q}^{}(\mu_B)$ using a polynomial function~\cite{Kojo:2015PRD}, and to interpolate the $\varepsilon_{H}(\rho_{B}^{})$ and the $\varepsilon_{Q}(\rho_{B}^{})$ using hyperbolic weight function~\cite{Masuda:2013PTEP}.
-However, these interpolation scheme cannot take into consideration of the characteristics of the first order phase transition.
+In order to overcome the above-mentioned inaccuracy problem, the 3-window construction was proposed~\cite{Masuda:2012ed,Masuda:2012kf,Baym:2017whm,Kojo:2014rca,Kojo:2015fua}.
+In the spirit of 3-window construction, one can get the EoS of the matter in the middle density region for the two phases to coexist by interpolating the results of the hadron and the quark models.
+There have been several ways to do the interpolation.
+For example, in Ref.~\cite{Masuda:2012ed}, the energy density is interpolated with weight function $f_{\pm}$:

+where $n_{B}^{}$ is the baryon number density, $\overline{n}$ and $\Gamma$ is the parameter for the weight function.
+The pressure and chemical potential can then be derived with general thermodynamical relations.